Syspixie/CbusLibXC8/README.md

 *Optimisation level is optional*
 *Codeoffset* 0x0800 *places the application above the bootloader in memory*
--Wl,-Pmediumconst=848h *tells the linker to put constant data at a fixed location in lower memory, rather than at the end of memory (which is required for application data)*
+-Wl,-Pmediumconst=848h *tells the linker to put const data at a fixed location in lower memory, rather than at the highest memory locations available*

 The required output is a *.unified.hex* file, which contains the bootloader and the application.